deuber/prototypes/README.md

   * Add a `listen` method that returns the following:
     * `"distorted music"` for "AM".
     * `"clear music"` for "FM".
-  * SUPER BONUS: Add a `toggleSignal` method that lets you set `signalType` to `AM` or `FM`.
-Make sure the `station` is valid when you toggle.
-Your radio should remember the `station` from the other signal type when you toggle.

-4. Make a `CardDeck` constructor that returns an object with a `cards` property that is an array of `52` numbers, `1..52`.
-	* Write a method called `deal`  that randomly returns a "card" (a number from 1 ..
-52) from `cards` and removes it from the `cards` array.
-	* Write a method called `isFull` that returns `true` or `false` if all `52` cards are present.
-	* Write a method called `cut` that randomly picks an index and returns an array of two arrays where the deck was split at that index.
-	* BONUS: write a `shuffle` method that mixes up all the cards.
-How does this change your `deal` method?

 5. Make a `Mailer` constructor that takes a `from` email address, and has `currentMessage` set to an empty object, as well as a `sentMessages` array.
   * Add a `setSendTo` method that sets `currentMessage.sendTo` to be a specified email.
   * Add a `setSubject` method that sets `currentMessage.subject` to be a specified subject.